roadfoodr/tinware/prompts/tinware-app-prompt-current.md

    - Handle cases where no data is available for a selected topic.
    - Implement a handleRestart function to reset the game state.
    - Implement a handleClearCache function to clear the database and reset the app state.
+   - Pass the selectedTopic prop to the PlayGame component.

 9. main.tsx:
    - Set up the React application entry point.